stoplightio/spectral/docs/guides/8-continuous-integration.md

 ![On the CircleCI build results page there is a tab called Tests, which will show Spectral results so long as the junit format has been enabled](../img/ci-circleci.png)

 Learn more about [CircleCI Configuration](https://circleci.com/docs/2.0/config-intro/), or take a look at this [demo repository](https://github.com/philsturgeon/spectral-demo-circleci).

+## GitHub Action

+Spectral has a pre-built [Spectral GitHub Action](https://github.com/stoplightio/spectral-action) which should speed up implementing Spectral in your GitHub repository.

 ## Jenkins